peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 3.1 Constructor

 This takes a dictionary as argument.
-The default is `mqtt_as.config`.
-Normally an application imports this and modifies selected entries as required.
+The default is `mqtt_as.config` which is populated with default values listed below.
+A typical application imports this and modifies selected entries as required.
 Entries are as follows (default values shown in []):

 ### WiFi Credentials